ZanzyTHEbar/thothnetwork/README.md

 > [!IMPORTANT]\
 > This project is currently in active development and is not yet ready for production use.

 Thoth Network is a highly scalable, real-time IoT backend system built in Golang, designed to manage and process data from millions of IoT devices.
-It leverages modern networking technologies such as NATs.io and/or libp2p to provide efficient communication, and it is optimized for concurrency, extensibility, and performance on Linux systems.
+It leverages modern networking technologies such as NATs.io and/or libp2p to provide efficient communication.
+It is optimized for concurrency, extensibility, and performance on Linux systems.

 This system was inspired by ROS2, MQTT, and other IoT platforms, but it is designed to be more efficient, scalable, and future-proof.

 I originally intended this system to be the backbone of a highly-decentralized cloud-battery-management-system.
 However, the project has grown to be a more general-purpose IoT backend system.

 I had some fun and used it as a decentralized backbone for multi-agent tasks across the internet.
 Very neat potentials there.

 ## Features